Ha-Mundo/Blood-Donation-System/README.md

 ## Requirements:

-0- Install pipenv from the terminal `pip3 intstall pipenv`
+0- Install pipenv from the terminal `pip3 install pipenv`

-1- Create a virtual enviroment in the terminal with `pipenv shell`
+1- Create a virtual environment in the terminal with `pipenv shell`

 2- Install all the dependencies and packages `pip install -r requirements.txt`